liqd/a4-opin/docs/css-guidelines.md

   `.tweet-header`
 * should a class modify the usual appearance of an element, it will follow a dash as well `.btn-danger`
+* use dashes only to emphasize a child-parent relation or a modifier `.dropdown-large` instead of `.drop-down-large` and `.tweetbox-title` instead of `.tweet-box-title`

 **Examples:**